To Train Up a Child: Controversy

-To Train Up a Child has been criticised for advocating child abuse.
+To Train Up a Child has been criticized for advocating child abuse.
 The book tells parents to use objects like a 0.25 in diameter plastic tube to spank children and "break their will".
 It recommends other abusive tactics like withholding food and putting children under a cold garden hose.
 Its teachings are linked to the deaths of Sean Paddock, Lydia Schatz, and Hana Grace-Rose Williams.
 In all three cases, homeschooling parents acted on the Pearls' teachings.
 Michael Ramsey, the district attorney who prosecuted the Schatz case, called To Train Up a Child "an extraordinarily dangerous book for those who take it literally" and "truly an evil book".
-Dr. Frances Chalmers, the pediatrician who examined Hana Williams's corpse, said that "this book, while perhaps well intended, could easily be misinterpreted and could lead to what I consider significant abuse."
+Frances Chalmers, the pediatrician who examined Hana Williams's corpse, said, "this book, while perhaps well intended, could easily be misinterpreted and could lead to what I consider significant abuse."

-On his website, Pearl published responses to the deaths of Hana Williams and Lydia Schatz, listing quotes from the book that warn against abuse.
-Michael Pearl reacted to the death of Lydia Schatz by arguing his link to the murder of Schatz was not objectionable because Pearl's children became "entrepreneurs that pay the taxes your children will receive in entitlements."
-Pearl claimed that he did not bear responsibility for the murders because the size of the plastic tubing he recommends in his book is "too light to cause damage to the muscle or the bone."
-Pearl called the murder of Hana Williams "diametrically opposed to the philosophy of No Greater Joy Ministries and what is taught in the book."
-Pearl stated "The book repeatedly warns parents against abuse and emphasizes the parents' responsibility to love and properly care for their children" which includes training them for success."
-The Seattle Times claimed that of all the abusive methods To Train Up a Child recommends be used on children, the only one proven to have been used on Williams was spanking, which it called "clearly the heart of the book."
-The New York Times suggests that the Williams' other discipline tactics involved Pearl's book taken to extremes, such as the Pearls' advice that "a little fasting is good training."
-A witness in the trial reported that Hana Williams was subjected to "the use of a switch, cold baths, withhold food and force children outside in cold weather as punishment".
+On his website, Pearl published responses to the deaths of Williams and Schatz, listing quotes from the book that warn against abuse.
+He reacted to Schatz's murder by arguing that his link to it was unobjectionable because Pearl's children became "entrepreneurs that pay the taxes your children will receive in entitlements."
+Pearl said he bore no responsibility for the murders because the size of the plastic tubing he recommends in his book is "too light to cause damage to the muscle or the bone."
+He called Williams's murder "diametrically opposed to the philosophy of No Greater Joy Ministries and what is taught in the book."
+Pearl wrote, "The book repeatedly warns parents against abuse and emphasizes the parents' responsibility to love and properly care for their children", which includes training them for success."
+The New York Times reported that the Williamses' discipline tactics involved Pearl's book taken to extremes, such as the Pearls' advice that "a little fasting is good training."
+A witness in the trial reported that Hana Williams was subjected to "the use of a switch, cold baths, withhold food and force children outside in cold weather as punishment"; in "Hana's Story," Kathryn Joyce writes that, according to the coroner's report, Hana was between 76 and 80 pounds at the time of her death.

+The Change.org petition "Amazon, refuse to carry books which advocate the physical abuse of children," which mentions To Train Up a Child by name, received more than 100,000 signatures in 2011.
+As of July 17, 2025, the book is still for sale on Amazon.